vanus-labs/docs/user-manual/concepts/eventbus.md

 Eventbus represents a group of pipelines that receive and dispatch events.

-When an event is published to an Eventbus, it will be stored permanently.
-You can publish more events to an Eventbus until filling up storage space.
-And you can consume it by creating a [Subscription](subscription.md) later.
-Every Target in Subscription attached to the same Eventbus can receive all events.
+When an event is published to an Eventbus, the event will be stored permanently.
+You can send as many events to an Eventbus as your storage space allows, and you can consume these events by creating a [Subscription](subscription.md) later.
+Every Sink in a Subscription attached to the specific Eventbus can receive all the events.

 ## Retention policy